olpeh/olpeh.github.io/_drafts/react-suspense.md

 -    "module": "es6",
 +    "module": "esnext",
 ```

+Please note that in this particular project we are pretty lucky.
+We only need to support the newest desktop browsers.
+This means that we can easily have esnext as our compilation target.

 After that, I was able to get further, until the next error struck me: